 Understanding grammar will help you on your way to foreign language fluency.
 When learning the French language, it’s important to understand how French sentence structure is both similar and different to the English language.
-Generally speaking, French sentence structure [How to Learn French Grammar] is almost identical to English sentence structure.
+Generally speaking, French sentence structure is almost identical to English sentence structure.
 Word order is commonly: Subject – Verb – Direct Object:

 I eat apples.
 Je mange des pommes.